metabrainz/picard-docs/functions/func_if.rst

 **Description:**

 If ``condition`` is not empty it returns ``then``, otherwise it returns ``else``.
-If ``else`` is not provided, it will be assumed to be "".
+If ``else`` is not provided, it will be assumed to be an empty string.
 In addition to (or instead of) returning values, ``then`` and ``else`` can be used to conditionally execute other functions.